jackm97/CarND-Behavioral-Cloning-P3/README.md

 The project contains five important files/directories:
 * model.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
+* drive.py (script to drive the car)
 * model_best.h5 (a trained Keras model)
 * a report writeup file (either markdown or pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* video.mp4 (a video recording of the vehicle driving autonomously around the track for at least one full lap)

 This README file describes how to output the video in the "Details About Files In This Directory" section.